hyprland-community/pyprland/site/scratchpads_advanced.md

 Number of pixels for the **hide** sliding animation (how far the window will go).

 > [!tip]
-> - Since version 2.2.4 it is also possible to set a string to express percentages of the client window
+> - It is also possible to set a string to express percentages of the client window
 > - `margin` is automatically added to the offset
 > - automatic (value not set) is same as `"100%"`

 ## `hide_delay` (optional)

-> _Added in 2.2.4_

 Defaults to `0.2`